dplassgit/d2lang/docs/fixing-codegen.md

 PROPOSAL:

 Node
-  has Location (!!) ugh.
+oh but node needs something... has Location (?)
+GONE.
+Only IlCodeGenerator needed this.

+Opcodes have operands:

 Operand
   ConstantOperand
-  VariableOperand has Symbol and getLocation
+  VariableOperand has Symbol and Location
     FieldSetOperand (?) this is needed for an l-value only - but seems extranous because we can calculate the memory location and then set it. but, it makes the interpreter much easier...
     TempOperand has Location

 Symbol has name, VarType
   RecordDefSymbol
   ProcSymbol
-  AbstractSymbol has Location
+  VariableSymbol has Location
     GlobalSymbol
     LocalSymbol
     FormalSymbol has index